top of page

 If you have a pink bear…white...orange...green...

-BEAN BAG SONGS
+BeAN BAG SONGS

 Bean bags make excellent fidget toys and manipulatives.
 Even the weight of a bean bag resting on a child's hands, tummy, or lap may be calming.
 Gently toss them from hand to hand, let them fall to the ground, or use them in a song.